-An internal resolution process meeting is conducted in the most appropriate medium for the appellant.
-A videoconference, Skype interaction (or other appropriate method) is considered if it is not possible for an appellant to attend Anglia Ruskin's main campuses in the UK (eg: an appellant studying at an international Associate College or on a module delivered by flexible or distributed learning etc.)
+&lt;sup>85 An internal resolution process meeting is conducted in the most appropriate medium for the appellant.
+The process does not necessarily have to be conducted by a face-to-face meeting.
+A telephone call, video-conference, Skype interaction (or other appropriate method) is considered to help expedite the process (including for an appellant studying at an international Associate College or on a module delivered by flexible or distributed learning etc.)

-The Subcommittee comprises three members (including the Chair or nominee) plus two other members of the department in which the appellant is based, who have not had previous involvement in the appeal
+&lt;sup>86 The Subcommittee comprises three members (including the Chair or nominee) plus two other members of the school in which the appellant is based, who have not had previous involvement in the appeal and;